1970s Orange Acrylic Rise & Fall Pendant Lamp

 Manufacturer: Zonca Spa, Via Lomellina, 145 27058 Voghera, Italy.

-Other versions: Also made in white and probably a few other colours.
+Other versions: This 1970s orange acrylic rise & fall pendant lamp exists in white and probably a few other colours.
 Sold with or without a white painted iron handle.
+The model of the lampshade was used for several other lamps.

 The rise & fall mechanism is for once not made by Rolly, but by Zoom, another Italian company that is long gone.
 On this lampshade is a sticker glued: “garanty acryl”.